Carrie Brady: 2005–2006

 Due to this bogus news from Lexie, Carrie decides it's best to move on with Lucas.
 Since she and Austin could never have children, she becomes engaged to Lucas.
 She soon believes she is pregnant thanks to a false pregnancy test, leading her and Lucas to rush their wedding date.
 Carrie finds out she is actually not pregnant and still has feelings for Austin.
-Carrie and Austin make love on the roof of their apartment building, although Carrie is engaged to Lucas and Austin is engaged to Sami.
+Carrie and Austin have sex on the roof of their apartment building, although Carrie is engaged to Lucas and Austin is engaged to Sami.
 Austin does not marry Sami and Carrie shows signs of relief.
 Prior to the ceremony, Carrie expresses to Marlena that she is still in love with Austin.
 Although she cares about Lucas, she is not in love with him.
-After she secretly meets with Austin on the roof of their building to make love, Lucas, with the help of new neighbor E.J., catches them.
+After she secretly meets with Austin on the roof of their building to have sex, Lucas, with the help of new neighbor E.J., catches them.
 After a bitter tirade from Lucas, Carrie is kicked out of the apartment she and Lucas share.
 Soon after, Carrie hands Lucas annulment papers and he signs them.
 However, minutes later, the Gloved Hand slides a note under Sami's apartment door, and Lucas, Carrie, and Austin discover the truth behind Sami's blackmailing of Dr. Lexie Carver to keep Carrie and Austin apart.
 After Sami finally admits the truth about her misdeeds, a furious Carrie attacks her.
 The two sisters fight, and afterwards Carrie tells her half-sister that she will tell everyone in Salem what Sami did.